Documents released in fatal Boston Red Sox shooting

-BOSTON- The officer who fired the pepper-spray pellet that killed a Red Sox fan outside Fenway Park was aiming at a man who had been throwing objects at police, according to his interview with authorities."I decided that, you know, I mean, I had a clear shot, so I took it," Officer Rochefort Milien told detectives, recounting events leading up to the death of 21-year-old Victoria Snelgrove outside Fenway Park last fall.
+BOSTON- The officer who fired the pepper-spray pellet that killed a Red Sox fan outside Fenway Park was aiming at a man who had been throwing objects at police, according to his interview with authorities.

 The transcript, taken two days after the shooting, was among hundreds of documents, photographs and video clips given to Suffolk District Attorney Daniel Conley and reviewed by The Boston Globe.
 It was the first time Milien's account was made public.

 Milien said in his interview that he did not fire in Snelgrove's direction, but video evidence included with the transcript shows he was the only officer in the vicinity with a pellet gun and that he fired two shots in her direction.

 Milien said he saw a man ducking in and out of the crowd, and that the man had thrown bottles at officers.
 The man later disappeared into the crowd and Milien heard screams.

 "I observed a female, a white female, you know, laying on the ground," he said.